 Optimizing the fan speed can be tricky.
 High airflow helps the AC keep up with cooling demand on the hottest days, but this may cause shorter cycles that prevent effective dehumidification.
 Work with an HVAC technician to help you choose the right fan speed for your comfort needs.

 A grimy coil can’t cool and dehumidify efficiently.
-If your AC is having trouble reaching the desired temperature, contact our HVAC specialists to tune up your cooling system and clean the evaporator coil.
+If your AC is having trouble reaching the desired temperature, contact our HVAC specialists to inspect your cooling system and check the cleanliness of the evaporator coil.
 Cooling and dehumidifying performance should improve as a result.

 Low refrigerant can impair your air conditioner’s ability to do its job.
 Left unchecked, serious issues such as a frozen evaporator coil or compressor failure could occur.
 Only a qualified HVAC technician can fix refrigerant leaks and recharge the system as needed, giving you another reason to schedule an AC tune-up.